Murder of Seow Kim Choo: Sentence

 On 23 April 2021, exactly two years after Daryati first stood trial, the trial judge, Justice Valerie Thean, rejected Daryati's diminished responsibility defence and thus found Daryati guilty of murder a second time.

 Explaining why she did not accept the defence of diminished responsibility, Justice Thean stated that the psychiatric report by Dr Tommy Tan was mostly based on Daryati's self-reported symptoms and there were no independent facts to corroborate them.
 The actions of Daryati before, during and after the murder did not show that she was suffering from any abnormality of the mind.
 As such, compared to the more reliable and credible psychiatric evidence of the prosecution, the defence's psychiatric evidence did not stand up to scrutiny and thus the trial judge determined that Daryati did not suffer from persistent depressive disorder.
-Given that Daryati had intentionally caused the 94 knife injuries on 59-year-old Seow Kim Choo, such that some of these wounds were in the ordinary course of nature could cause death, Justice Thean was satisfied that the essential elements of the third-degree murder charge against Daryati were made out and thus convicted her as charged.
+Given that Daryati had intentionally caused the 94 knife injuries on 59-year-old Seow Kim Choo, such that some of these wounds in the ordinary course of nature could cause death, Justice Thean was satisfied that the essential elements of the third-degree murder charge against Daryati were made out and thus convicted her as charged.

 After convicting Daryati of murder, Justice Thean sentenced Daryati to life imprisonment, and backdated the sentence to the date of Daryati's first remand (which was on 9 June 2016).
 The judge noted that the prosecution did not seek the death penalty, and she also stated that based on her observations and reference to the precedent case of Chan Lie Sian (a brothel owner who got a life sentence for murder), the circumstances of Daryati's case were not sufficiently abhorrent and callous to call for the imposition of the maximum punishment of death, which was only reserved for the exceptional cases of murder that sparked an outrage of the community's feelings and demonstrated an offender's viciousness and/or a blatant disregard for human life, as first coined by the 2015 landmark case of Kho Jabing.